balanced/balanced-docs/api/rev0/api/bank-account-verifications.rst

 .. note::
   :header_class: alert alert-tab
-  :body_class: alert alert-gray
+  :body_class: alert alert-green

   If you're sending money to a bank account, known as issuing a credit, you do **NOT** need to verify the bank account

 .. note::
   :header_class: alert alert-tab
-  :body_class: alert alert-gray
+  :body_class: alert alert-green

   For *test marketplaces*, the trial deposit amounts are always 1 and 1.